mesosphere-backup/dcos-vagrant/README.md

 If you'd like to customize the base OS, you can do so and will need to adjust the following lines in your VagrantFile.

 > BOX_NAME = "new-centos"

+**1d)** Optionally review the commands to be executed within the VagrantFile.
+They are specified at the top for 4 core components:
+- Base OS for all nodes
+- Bootstrap node
+- Master node
+- Worker node

+These commands can be easily extrapolated for a customer engagement as well.

 ## 2) Deploy Cluster